 The society we live in is a very materialistic one.
 It easily judges a person on his/ her physical appearance and makes a superficial idea about that person.
-It refuses to accept a person who looks, walks, or even talks differently and consider themselves to be superior to the people with disabilities.
-But throughout history, various people have shown that their physical disability was not strong enough to break their will power and here we will learn about some of those people with excellent skills.
+Little does society help needy people; it refuses to accept a person who looks, walks, or even talks differently and consider themselves to be superior to the people with disabilities.
+But throughout history, various people have shown that their physical disability was not strong enough to break their will power and here we will learn about some of those inspirational people with excellent skills.

 1. Sudha Chandran

 Sudha Chandran is an inspiring woman.
 When she was only 16 years old, she met with a horrific accident which resulted in the amputation of her right leg.
 She is widely known for her accomplishments as a Bharatanatyam dancer, she also acted in several films like Mayuri and Nache Mayuri.
 Once she said that “Once I stepped on the stage, I got my soul back”.

 Born visually impaired, Ravindra Jain was a real achiever who showed that talent is all that it is needed to survive in the film industry.
 He had notable contributions as a singer, lyricist, and composer.
 One of his most famous work was his work for Ramanand Sagar’s Ramayan.
 He was famously said that “ You will never be brave if you don’t get hurt, you will never learn if you don’t make mistakes, you will never be successful if you didn't encounter failure.

 Arunima Sinha has earned many accolades for her inspirational bravery.
 In 2011, she lost her left leg after a train accident due to a scuffle with robbers.
 The circumstances could not put down Arunima as she climbed the Mount Everest with the help of her prosthetic leg.
 Arunima Sinha, in her book Born Again on the Mountain: a story of losing everything and finding it back has said that “No matter how great a loss, time always heals the pain, even though the scars remain.”